NiKu-24/Deneme-IDiscover/docs/SRS.md

 ## Overall Description

 ### Product Perspective
-The app is a standalone mobile application that will be available on both iOS and Android platforms.
+The app is a standalone mobile application available on both iOS and Android platforms.
 It will integrate with various external services such as social media platforms, GPS, and public transport APIs.

 ### Product Functions
 - **FLOW Mode**: Allows users to explore their current location with an interactive map, set durations, specify activities, and connect with friends.
-- **ORGANIZED Mode**: Enables users to plan trips in advance, select dates and times, choose activities, and make reservations.
+- **ORGANIZED Mode**: Enables users to plan trips, select dates and times, choose activities, and make reservations.
 - **FUN Mode**: Provides a treasure hunt experience, touristic mode, and learning options with rewards for achievements.

 ### User Classes and Characteristics